Quebe/SQL-Algorithms/README.md

 [dbo].[DateSegments_MergeByGrow]

 Merges and collapses multiple segments for a partition that match by aggregate fields using a grow/overlap method and returning distinct segments.
+Works on a single table.

 ### Date Segment - Merge Tables